-There is a need for nearly 230,000 new rental homes if the current pace of demand continues.
-This shortage of new housing has been persistent for the past many years and needs are increasing.
-The high growth in home rentals has forced many people to rent for longer as they wish to avoid being caught in a challenging situation, as new homes are hard to find within their budget.
-Property Mark, the leading membership platform for property agents, has reported that an average letting agent branch had 142 applicants registered on their books in February 2022, indicating a 73% year-on-year increase from February 2021.
+There is a need for nearly 230,000 new rental homes if demand continues at its current pace.
+This shortage of new housing has been a persistent issue for years, and the need for more rental properties is growing.
+The increasing cost of home rentals has forced many people to rent for longer to avoid being caught in a difficult situation as new homes are hard to find within their budget.

 Visit Ringley Popular pages: